kubernetes-sigs/gateway-api/geps/gep-1619/index.md

     type: Cookie
 ```

-When persistent sessions are established, the persistence to a single backend MUST override the traffic splitting
-configuration.
+In this traffic splitting scenario within a single route rule, this GEP leaves the decision to the implementation.
+An
+implementation MAY choose to:

+1. Apply session persistence configured in `BackendLBPolicy` to `servicev1` and `servicev2` equally
+2. Reject the session persistence configured in `BackendLBPolicy` so that `servicev1` does not have session persistence
+3. Apply session persistence for only `servicev1`, potentially causing all traffic to eventually migrate to `servicev1`

 This is also described in [Traffic Splitting](#traffic-splitting).

 #### Traffic Splitting with two Backends and one with Weight 0

-Consider the scenario where a route has two path matches, but one of those paths involves traffic splitting with a
+Consider the scenario where a route has two rules, but one of those rules involves traffic splitting with a
 backendRef that has a weight of 0, and additionally, a `BackendLBPolicy` is attached to one of the services:

 ```yaml